 Chad Balster, Glass Artist.
 Louisville, Kentucky.

 Chad first started working in Glass in Minneapolis in 1996 as a balmy summer job.
 “I’ve been chasing it ever since.”
-Following "hot glass" to the headwaters of the Mississippi river, to Seattle, and then to Louisville where he was invited to be a resident artist at Louisville Glassworks; producing art, teaching classes and building mobile glass studios.
+Following "hot glass" to the headwaters of the Mississippi river, to Seattle, and then to Louisville in 2003 where he was invited to be a resident artist at Louisville Glassworks; producing art, teaching classes and building mobile glass studios.
 In 2012 he started Chad Balster Glass and began construction of his own line of mobile glassblowing equipment.

 2000-2002 University of Wisconsin, River Falls Glassblowing.